Semester & Academic Year Study Abroad

 Summer study abroad programs are open to all students, including non-BC students.
 To study abroad during the summer, please click here.

 You will meet with an advising assistant who will help you understand the basics of study abroad, answer any preliminary questions and advise you on how to proceed.
 You will complete the Initial Advising Form during your meeting with an Advising Assistant.
 The Initial Advising Form was created to assist students in their study abroad research.
 Students are required to bring this form to their meeting with each International Studies Advisor.
+If you are a member of the Montserrat Coalition, you should first meet with JoAnn Lopez, the Montserrat Coalition Liaison and Scholarships Assistant, before you meet with an advising assistant.

 - Attend an information session